kixelated/moq-transfork/draft-lcurley-moq-transfork.md

   Group Sequence (i)
 }
 ~~~

+**Subscribe ID**:
+The corresponding Subscribe ID.
+This ID is used to distinguish between multiple subscriptions for the same track.

+**Group Sequence**:
+The sequence number of the group.

 ## GROUP_DROP
 A publisher transmits a GROUP_DROP message when it is unable to serve a group for a SUBSCRIBE.